-How do you choose a project that is right for you?
+How do you choose a citizen sciencce project that is right for you?
 Do you enjoy getting out in the field or just watching the feeder in your yard?
 Would you like to report your findings once a year or after every birding trip?
 What season of the year do you bird the most?
 Are you a beginner or expert?
 One of the following projects is sure to fit your bird watching style.

 A real-time, online checklist program, eBird has revolutionized the way that the birding community reports and accesses information about birds.
-Launched in 2002 by the National Audubon Society and the Cornell Lab of Ornithology, Ebird is an online database that allows you to record the birds you see, keep track of your bird lists, explore dynamic maps and graphs, share your sightings with other birders, and contribute to science and conservation.
+Launched in 2002 by the National Audubon Society and the Cornell Lab of Ornithology, eBird is an online database that allows you to record the birds you see, keep track of your bird lists, explore dynamic maps and graphs, share your sightings with other birders, and contribute to science and conservation.

 Launched in 1998 by the Cornell Lab of Ornithology and National Audubon Society, the Great Backyard Bird Count was the first online citizen-science project to collect data on wild birds and to display results in near real-time.
-Now, more than 160,000 people of all ages and walks of life worldwide join the four-day count each February to create an annual snapshot of the distribution and abundance of birds.
+Now, more than 210,000 people of all ages and walks of life worldwide join the four-day count each February to create an annual snapshot of the distribution and abundance of birds.

 The Christmas Bird Count was founded by the National Audubon Society in 1900, and is the longest-running citizen science survey in the world.
 Christmas bird counts take place in a pre-set area (“circle”) on one day between the dates of December 14th and January 5th.

-2016-17 Atlanta Area Christmas Bird Counts:
+2017 - 2018 Atlanta Area Christmas Bird Counts:

 - Roswell, Thursday, Dec.
-15, 2016.
+14, 2017.
 Contact: Nikki Belmonte

 - Marietta, Saturday, Dec.
-17, 2016.
+16, 2017.
 Contact: Angie Jenkins

 - Peachtree City, Sunday, Dec.
-18, 2016.
-Contact: Brock Hudgins
+17, 2017.
+Contact: Brock Hutchins

-- Floyd County, Sunday, Dec.
-18, 2016.
+- Floyd County, TBD.
 Contact: Owen Kinney

-- Atlanta, Monday., Jan.
-2, 2017.
+- Atlanta, Saturday., December 30, 2017.
 Contact: Joy Carter

-- Amicalola, Monday, Jan.
-2, 2017.
+- Amicalola, TBD.
 Contact: Georgann Schmalz

 For a complete listing of Christmas Bird Count dates, locations, and coordinators, please visit the Georgia Ornithologic Society website.

 NestWatch is a monitoring program focused on understanding reproductive biology in birds.
 This Cornell Lab of Ornithology program teaches users how to find and safely document nesting attempts and compiles that information into a database available to novices and scientists alike.
 Atlanta Audubon is now an official chapter of NestWatch, providing workshops on this program as well as local expertise on nesting ecology.
-Learn more about the birds that call your neighborhood home and how they raise their families by attending a 1.5-hour workshop on March 26, 2016.
-The program will begin at 10:30 am and will be held at the Atlanta Audubon offices located at 4055 Roswell Rd.

 Hummingbirds at Home is run by the National Audubon Society.
 This program was developed to collect data on how hummingbirds interact with nectar sources so that we can begin to understand how hummingbirds may be impacted by changing flowering patterns and climate change.
 A simple mobile phone app makes your reporting a snap.